 Is there anyone for whom hypnosis is not a good choice of therapy?

-It is not recommended for those suffering serious mental health issues, such as schizophrenia and multiple personalities.
-Also hypnotherapy is not a panacea and is not a good choice if you are only looking for a one-stop solution.
+It is not recommended for those suffering severe mental health issues, such as schizophrenia and multiple personalities.
+Also, hypnotherapy is not a panacea.
+It is not a good choice if you are only looking for a one-stop solution.
 It should not be used in isolation.
-Clients must also be addressing the physical factors, such as toxins, food intolerances and environmental triggers with a skilled practitioner.
+Clients must also be addressing the physical factors (toxins, food intolerances and environmental triggers) with a skilled practitioner.
 You can find information on the physical factors in the Creating Health Series.

-What would you say to those who may be reluctant to try hypnosis, who is skeptical about it, or who believes they can’t be hypnotized?
+What would you say to those who may be reluctant to try hypnosis, skeptical, or believe they can’t be hypnotized?

 Hypnosis is a natural state we go in and out of all the time.
 When you first wake up and are still minimally remembering a dream, you are in hypnosis.
 When you are on the edge of falling asleep and worrying about what might go wrong, you are in hypnosis.
 Daydreaming while driving is also hypnosis.

-For those that aren’t sure if this will help their disease – I always tell them that chronic disease is not viral but produced in the body by the body in reaction to environmental overloads (both physical and mental)… The subconscious mind is responsible for all the functions of the body.
-Who better to address the symptoms and what the body is reacting to than by working with the subconscious mind?
+I always tell skeptics that chronic disease is not viral.
+It is produced in the body by the body.
+It is a reaction of the body to environmental overloads (both physical and mental).
+The subconscious mind is responsible for all the functions of the body.
+It is also the keeper of our beliefs and memories.
+What better method to address the symptoms and what the body is reacting to than by working with the subconscious mind?

 What should one look for when choosing a practitioner?

-As with coaching, there are hypnotherapists that have only taken a 10-day course and already begin working with clients.
-For something such as multiple sclerosis where there is clear evidence of psychosocial factors behind the onset and evolution of the disease, you want to work with a practitioner with training in not just pain and stress management but also in regression therapy and parts work.
-Also you want to work with a practitioner willing to work with you for at least 6 months to get to the deeper cause of the disease in order to create lasting change.
+As with coaching, some hypnotherapists have only taken a 10-day training.
+For something such as multiple sclerosis where there is clear evidence of psychosocial factors behind the onset and evolution of the disease, you want to work with a practitioner with extensive training.
+It is recommended they also have training in regression therapy, NLP, and parts work.
+Also, you want to work with a practitioner willing to work with you for at least six months.
+That will provide the time to get to the deeper cause of the disease and create lasting change.